 The reason this distinction between data-as-capital and data-as-money matters is because of the harsh competitive reality of data.

 Contrary to popular belief, data is not abundant.
 Data consists of countless scarce, even unique observations.
 If the competition digitizes and datafies interactions with your customers before you do, they get that data and you don’t.
-They can then create algorithms and analytical services you can’t.
+That data capital enables them to create algorithms and analytical services you can’t.
 To fix this, you’d have to go back in time.
 And no amount of money can make that happen.